se-edu/se-book/documentation/introduction/what/text.md

 </blockquote>

-**Software documentation (applies to both user-facing and developer-facing) is best kept in a text format**, for the ease of version tracking. **A writer friendly source format is also desirable** as non-programmers (e.g., technical writers) may need to author/edit such documents.
-As a result, formats such as Markdown, Asciidoc, and PlantUML are often used for software documentation.
+**Software documentation (applies to both user-facing and developer-facing) is best kept in a text format** for ease of version tracking. **A writer-friendly source format is also desirable** as non-programmers (e.g., technical writers) may need to author/edit such documents.
+As a result, formats such as Markdown, AsciiDoc, and PlantUML are often used for software documentation.

 </div>